 - Please fill in the table below with the requested information for your project.
+The performance metrics guidance is under development and will provide more detail regarding the applicable metrics based on project types.
 This information will also need to be included in the electronic Project Programming Request form that is submitted with the nomination: [INSERT LINK]. - Please refer to the Local Partnership Program Project Metrics Instructions Document which includes additional information and resources for completing this table: [INSERT LINK]. - Project metrics are expected to be provided for the scope of the project as defined in the nomination and as projected for the "Build" scenario versus the "No Build" scenario over a 20-year horizon with no other alternatives consideration required.
 If a horizon other than 20 years is utilized, it must be specified in the table.
 Current conditions may also be noted in the nomination narrative. - These metrics cover estimated project benefits based on what is known at the time of nomination. - Project types include: Local Road, Highway, Transit Rail, Transit Bus, and Active Transportation, metrics are reported for the project as a whole unless otherwise specified by the applicant. - A few tools have been identified in the Local Partnership Program Project Metrics Instructions Document [LINK] including the Regional Travel Demand Model, Sub-Regional or Project-Level Models, as well as the Cal-B/C Tools which use travel model data or engineering estimates as inputs to generate project benefits.
 Other off-model tools, or any tool/methodology that an applicant deems professionally sufficient to complete the calculation may be used. - The intent of these metrics is not to require a RTDM run for every project.
 It is anticipated that project applicants will utilize existing analyses (i.e. project level modeling conducted for the environmental analysis) and use that information coupled with additional off model tools or other simple calculations to estimate the project benefits for the nomination process. - For each measure area please specify the horizon year, methodology, assumptions, and data source(s) used as indicated in the SB 1 Accountability and Transparency Guidelines.
 Columns for this information have been provided in the table. - Modeled and observed data may be used.
 Modeled data used must be calibrated per federal standards.

-Measure Indicator/Measure Build Future Change Methodology Data/Assumptions

-No Build

-Congestion Reduction Project Area, Corridor, County, or Regionwide VMT per capita and total VMT

-Person Hours of Travel Time Saved

-Daily Vehicle Hours of Delay

-Percent Change in Non-Single Occupancy Vehicle Travel

-Per Capita and Total Person Hours of Delay per Year

-Throughput Peak Period Person Throughout by Applicable Mode Ś

-Passengers per Vehicle Service Hour • ~

-Bicyclist/Pedestrian Screen Line Counts

-System Reliability Peak Period Travel Time Reliability Index 5

-Transit Service On-Time Performance 2

-Safety Number of Fatalities

-Rate of Fatalities per 100 Million VMT

-Number of Serious Injuries

-Number of Serious Injuries per 100 Million VMT

-Number of Non-Motorized Fatalities and Non-Motorized Serious Injuries

-Number or Rate of Property Damage Only and Non-Serious Injury Collisions

-Accident Cost Savings 21
+Measure Metric Build Future No Build Change Methodology Data/Assumptions Congestion Reduction Project Area, Corridor, County, or Regionwide VMT per capita and total VMT Person Hours of Travel Time Saved \mathbf{A} Daily Vehicle Hours of Delay Percent Change in Non-Single Occupancy Vehicle Travel Per Capita and Total Person Hours of Delay per Year Throughput Peak Period Person Throughout by Applicable Mode Passengers per Vehicle Service Hour Bicyclist/Pedestrian Screen Line Counts System Reliability Peak Period Travel Time Reliability Index 5 Transit Service On-Time Performance 2 Safety Number of Fatalities Rate of Fatalities per 100 Million VMT Number of Serious Injuries Number of Serious Injuries per 100 Million VMT Number of Non-Motorized Fatalities and Non-Motorized Serious Injuries Number or Rate of Property Damage Only and Non-Serious Injury Collisions Accident Cost Savings